 If you would like your company to transport the goods kept in bond from one destination to the next using its own road transport, you can register as a Remover of Goods in Bond.
 In order to obtain a remover of goods in bond (RIB) licence, you need to open a bond at Customs.

 Having a bond allows you to transport bonded goods within and across South African borders.

 This is a useful way to transport your goods if you own your own road transport.

-A transporter/remover of goods (previously known as a road hauler) is a third party (a hired company) that transports bonded goods on behalf of the client.
+A transporter/remover of goods (previously known as a road hauler) is a third party (a hired company) that transports goods that are bonded on behalf of the client.
 The client or goods owner must possess a bond.
 They must also give the transporter a letter that states the transporter has permission to use the bond to transport the goods.
 A copy of the bond security alone is not sufficient – the owner letter must accompany it.

-Foreign road cargo transporters that wish to transport bonded goods within and across South African borders must be licensed to do so.
+Foreign road cargo transporters that wish to transport bonded shipments within and across South African borders must be licensed to do so.
 They also have to appoint a South African-based agent to represent them at Customs.